 Low FODMAP Whole30 Recipes

-This Air Fryer Buffalo Chicken Tenders Salad recipe is adapted from a recipe by The Paleo Running Momma to be low FODMAP and for the tenders to be cooked in the air fryer.
-This is one of my all-time favourite recipes that I regularly make even when off the Whole30, it’s so amazing.
+This Low FODMAP Air Fryer Buffalo Chicken Salad recipe is adapted from a recipe by The Paleo Running Momma to be low FODMAP and for the tenders to be cooked in the air fryer.
+This is one of my all-time favorite recipes that I regularly make even when off the Whole30, it's so amazing.
 Crispy chicken tenders slathered in buffalo sauce served over crisp salad and topped with:

-This dairy-free homemade ranch dressing recipe is definitely one to have in your back pocket when doing a Whole30 as chances are, you will be eating lots of salads, veggies and things that require some sort of fat component.
-It’s super flavourful and can be made thicker or thinner based on what you’re serving it as (dressing, dip, etc.).
-You can also serve it on this:
+This Low FODMAP Ranch Dressing recipe is definitely one to have in your back pocket when doing a Whole30 as chances are, you will be eating lots of salads, veggies and things that require some sort of fat component.
+It's super flavorful and can be made thicker or thinner based on what you're serving it as (dressing, dip, etc.).

 You can definitely have meals other than salads while on a Whole30.
-This Instant Pot Shepherd’s Pie is one of my favourite, comfort food-style dishes.
-Whenever I feel like I’m in major need of carbs on a Whole30, this shepherd’s pie goes in my meal plan.
+This Low FODMAP Instant Pot Shepherd's Pie is one of my favorite, comfort food-style dishes.
+Whenever I feel like I'm in major need of carbs on a Whole30, this shepherd's pie goes in my meal plan.

-Instant Pot Pork Chop One-Pot Meal by Good Noms, Honey!
+Low FODMAP Instant Pot Pork Chops One-Pot Meal by Good Noms, Honey!

-This Instant Pot Pork Chop One-Pot Meal is an easy dinner recipe.
+This Low FODMAP Instant Pot Pork Chops One-Pot Meal is an easy dinner recipe.
 The pork chops, carrots, mashed potatoes and gravy are all made in one pot, dirtying fewer dishes.

 Paleo Whole30 Dijon Rosemary Pork Chops by Real Food with Jessica